Prologue: Little Raven Girl

 So they work for another, eh?

-The third ugly makes his move.
+The third ogre makes his move.
 An arm thick with fat and muscle and tattoos of knives and blood and flames reaches for her, fingers stroking her hood, gray skin finally meeting a pink face.
 His patience snaps.

 “Let’s get a look at‘cha.
 See how pretty y’are,” he says, yanking her hood aside.